kragen/derctuo/virtual-machine-setup.md

 initial impression of XPra: *this is fucking awesome*.

-It might be more reasonable to run XPra within the guest instead of on the host (that way copy and paste would work, for example), but this was an easier way to get started, and it allows me to handle the guest bootup process as well.
+It might be more reasonable to run XPra within the guest instead of on the host (that way copy and paste would work, for example, and I wouldn’t be limited to the screen space of the virtual machine’s emulated graphics card), but this was an easier way to get started, and it allows me to handle the guest bootup process as well.